 The fact that other assistance is available does not, however, disqualify an applicant/participant for the program's assistance.
 The level of assistance applicants are receiving from other loan repayment assistance programs will be factored in to the calculation of how much is awarded to each applicant through the UNC program.

 Section 108(f) of the Internal Revenue Code details the requirements for tax-free forgiveness.
 The goal of this program is to design a program with tax-exempt benefits.
+However, UNC is required to treat the forgiveness of loans for participants employed by UNC - Chapel Hill as taxable.
 Participants are encouraged to seek legal advice for any questions about their particular tax situation.

 Final discretion in decisions regarding eligibility, funding, committee makeup and disbursements is left to the dean of the UNC School of Law.
 Neither the law school, nor the dean, nor the committee consider race, color, national origin, religion, sex, age, disability, or sexual orientation in selecting participants in the loan repayment assistance program.